SFDO-Tooling/CumulusCI/docs/robot_new.rst

    *** Test Cases ***
    Take screenshot of landing page
       Capture page screenshot

+..
+TO DISCUSS WITH BRYAN
+Including instructions to have the reader open up log.html and drill down into the test so that they can see how the screenshot is included in the log.
+You could also mention where the screenshots are stored (same directory as log.html).

 The keywords in this Robot test are stored inside CumulusCI’s Salesforce library. ``Open test browser`` comes from the ``Salesforce.robot`` file, and it does so much more than open the browser.
 For example, it logs the user into their org, and it uses the browser defined by the ${BROWSER} variable rather than requiring a test what browser is to be used.